vicentoc/mammillaria_cpDNA_analyses/README.md

 This repository includes the data and scripts generated for the manuscript (preprocessing of samples, assembly and chloroplast genome annotation) and is structured in three directories: bin, metadata, results and results.
 The content of each directory is delailed below. \

 **/bin:** \
-Contain files to assembling and annotated cpDNA from row data sequences.
+Contain files to assembling and annotated cpDNA from row data sequences. \
 **/metadata:** \
-Contains a csv file with all genebank accesion numbers of row data for species analyzed.
+Contains a csv file with all genebank accesion numbers of row data for species analyzed.\
 **/results** \
-Here you can find the annotated plastomes
+Here you can find the annotated chloroplast genomes \

 **gb files** \
 Genebank format files (.gb) are available by direct request to the corrsponding author.